 Dealing with the realm of the mind, swords often represent our internal world.
 They encompass the motives behind our actions and the ways we process and respond to things.
-Where the Ace of Swords represents all that is possible with the use of human intellect, II of Swords comes in tells us that potential can’t be actualized unless we are receptive enough to see a bigger picture than we are currently allowing.
+Where the Ace of Swords represents all that is possible with the use of human intellect, II of Swords comes to tell us that potential can’t be actualized unless we are receptive enough to see a picture bigger than we currently are.

 The woman depicted in this card chooses not to see.
 She chooses to put up her barriers and to internalize.
 While this is a common response for many dealing with something that’s considered complicated or unpleasant, this action does not make anything easier.
-In fact, it typically makes the situation worse.
+This unassuming act of preservation typically makes the situation worse.
 Avoidance leads to anxiety, uncertainty, and confusion.
-It facilitates an internal environment that triggers stagnation.
+It facilitates an internal environment that triggers stagnation and regression.

 Fear grips us all at some point or another, and we have all experienced a moment in our lives where we deny our true feelings, have refused to make a hard choice, or avoided the truth to keep the façade that everything is okay.
-The longer we allow that behavior that harder things become, and the more resistant we are to change.
+The longer we allow that behavior to continue, the harder things become, and the more resistant we become to change.

 What always remains is the message of the card that can be applied to any situation, big or small:

 What is it that we are choosing to avoid because it seems easier to hide?

 Why are we choosing to not see?